nsteps/kafka-streams-store-demo/README.md

 # Kafka streams based store

-The implementation of microservice architecture using kafka as event-streaming platform.
+The implementation of microservice architecture using kafka as event-store.
 Most of the business logic implemented by Kafka Streams stateful operations.
 All components communicate via events in kafka topics.